kchinzei/search_logger/README.md

 ### Why logging search queries?

 - To examine if I correctively search Internet,
-- To play back my think porcess and routes.
+- To play back my thinking process.
 ### How it works

 Obsidian Search Logger has two components.